brandoncoke/sampleclusteR/README.md

 - BiocManager (≥ 3.2)
 - limma (≥ 3.2)
 - GEOquery (≥ 3.2)
+After installing R from CRAN (https://cran.r-project.org/) the dependencies and sampleclusteR can be installed using the R code bellow.
 ```R
 #In the R terminal- install these dependencies
 install.packages("devtools", quiet= T)